siddhanthada/Philips-codetocare/README.md

-# Hack-Your-Reality
+# Code to Care
-This is the project done for hack your reality
+This is the project done for Code to Care

 Used this for the sturring part https://github.com/theRoughCode/stutterio